 Although USMCA has set wage requirements for certain industries, such as the automotive sector, wage disparities remain between U.S. and Mexican workers.
 The panel emphasized that despite USMCA provisions, wage increases in Mexico have not been as substantial as expected.

 Water shortages in the Rio Grande Valley are a growing concern.
-The Amistad Reservoir has seen record low water levels, exacerbating water access issues for both agricultural and industrial uses.
+The Amistad Reservoir has seen record-low water levels, exacerbating water access issues for both agricultural and industrial uses.

 The panel expressed concerns about potential political shifts, particularly with the upcoming U.S. presidential election.
 Policies related to tariffs, trade agreements, and immigration could directly affect Laredo’s role in U.S.-Mexico trade.